tahoe-lafs/zfec/zfec/README.txt

 Grace Period Public Licence, version 1.0.
 (You may choose to use this package under the terms of either licence, at your option.)
 See the file COPYING.GPL for the terms of the GNU General Public License, version 2.
-See the file COPYING.TGPPL for the terms of the Transitive Grace Period Public Licence, version 1.0.
+See the file COPYING.TGPPL.html for the terms of the Transitive Grace Period Public Licence, version 1.0.

 The most widely known example of an erasure code is the RAID-5 algorithm